Kong/docs.konghq.com/app/plugins/mashape-analytics.md

 `value.service_token`            | The service token provided to you by [Mashape Analytics][analytics] `value.batch_size`               | Default: `100`.
 The size at which the buffer gets emptied and sent to Mashape Analytics `value.log_body`                 | Default: `false`.
 Wether or not the request and response bodies should be sent to Mashape Analytics
-`value.delay`                    | Default: `10`.
+`value.delay`                    | Default: `2`.
 The maximum time (in seconds) before the buffer gets sent if no calls are received during that period
 `value.environment`<br>*optional*| A string describing your application environment

+**Note**: If you are enabling the `log_body` option, make sure the buffer size never exceeds 1Mb, or the Mashape Analytics server will refuse the batch.
+You can ensure this by setting a lower `batch_size` value.`

 [analytics]: https://analytics.mashape.com
 [api-object]: /docs/{{site.data.kong_latest.version}}/admin-api/#api-object